seyio91/seyiobaweyasite/content/articles/05-deploying-love-song.md

 </p>

 #
 In [**Part One**]({filename}/articles/04-creating-a-python-poem.md), our code has been tested and is ready for deployment.
-With the advent of serverless, it would be a waste of resources to run a task as small as this.
+With the advent of serverless computing, it would be a waste of resources to run a task as small as this.
 Here is Where AWS Lambda comes in.
 AWS Lambda Service is a serverless cloud computing service that runs small pieces of code/ functions without the need for a server making you only pay for the compute time you consume.
 Also, Aws lambda service gives a million requests for free in a month. making it perfect as we would be making less than 100 requests for this project

 ### Creating your Lambda Function